 The higher education sector is not now, nor has it ever been homogenous.
 Understanding this context puts the current sector into a sharper focus and enables us to understand what might be behind why we hold certain assumptions about how universities operate.

 Understanding the history of our sector grounds us in our identity, raises our awareness of why we place value in certain activities, helps us understand how change occurs, and how we can better face change in the future, and raises our awareness of what’s true about the sector and what’s not.
 History broadens our horizons and offers a new perspective on contemporary events.

-To explore these concepts further, book your place at the Introduction to Higher Education event, which will take place on 14 June 2018 in Manchester.
+To explore these concepts further and to consider the challenges facing higher education today, book your place at the Introduction to Higher Education event.